Matthew Rolston: Photography career

+Twenty selections of Rolston's work were gifted to the J. Paul Getty Museum in 2024.
+The acquisition was led by Getty Curator of Photographs Paul Martineau.
+The selection highlights images from Rolston's Hollywood Royale retrospective.

-Rolston's works are in the permanent collections of the Los Angeles County Museum of Art, the Museum of Modern Art, New York, and the National Portrait Gallery (Donald W. Reynolds Center for American Art and Portraiture at The Smithsonian, Washington D.C.).
+Rolston's works are in the permanent collections of the Museum of Modern Art, New York, the Los Angeles County Museum of Art, the National Portrait Gallery (Donald W. Reynolds Center for American Art and Portraiture at The Smithsonian, Washington D.C.) and the J. Paul Getty Museum, Los Angeles.

 Film career

-Rolston has also conceived, written and directed numerous film projects, having overseen over 100 music videos and 200 television commercials in his career, including collaborations with artists as diverse as Madonna, Janet Jackson, Beyoncé Knowles, and Miley Cyrus, as well as numerous advertising campaigns - both print and television - for clients such as L'Oreal, Revlon, Estée Lauder, Clairol, Levi's, Pantene, Elizabeth Arden, Gap and Polo Ralph Lauren, among others.
+Rolston has conceived, written and directed numerous film projects, having overseen more than 100 music videos and 200 television commercials in his career, including collaborations with artists as diverse as Madonna, Janet Jackson, Beyoncé Knowles, and Miley Cyrus, as well as numerous advertising campaigns – both print and television – for clients such as L'Oreal, Revlon, Estée Lauder, Clairol, Levi's, Pantene, Elizabeth Arden, Gap and Polo Ralph Lauren, among others.

 Rolston established a documentary production unit called ‘R-ROLL’, a verbal play on industry reference to ‘B-roll’, that is – the capturing of behind-the-scenes footage.
 The ‘R’ is for Rolston.
 Added Rolston: “there's an overwhelming demand for filmed content, as clients expand their reach beyond traditional media."

 R-ROLL has produced projects for Time, Inc., Amazon.com, ESPN, A&E/Lifetime Networks, SBE Entertainment Group and Virgin Hotels among others.
 Said Rolston, "We're now entering an era where the ‘making of' is just as important as the ‘of'.
 And clients seem to enjoy the integration of our media services.
 Print, film, design, documentary, you might say we're a ‘one-stop-shop'."

 Rolston has appeared as a guest expert on a spectrum of beauty-oriented broadcast programs, from Bravo's Shear Genius and Make Me a Supermodel to the CW's America's Next Top Model.

-Hospitality
+Creative direction

-Rolston expanded into creative direction and branding, developing projects in experiential design, including hospitality projects and product design.
+Rolston diversified into creative direction and branding, developing projects in experiential design, including hospitality projects and product design.

 Hospitality clients have included Mahmood Khimji's Highgate Holdings, Sam Nazarian's SBE Entertainment Group, Richard Branson's Virgin Hotels and Barry Sternlicht's SH Hotels & Resorts.

+With a 2024 project, The Portal: An Art Experience by Jewel, Rolston expanded his creative direction practice into the museum world.
+Serving as the creative director for multiplatinum recording artist Jewel, he oversaw the creation of a life-size hologram for the artist's collaboration with the Crystal Bridges Museum of American Art in Arkansas.
+This hologram, positioned in the atrium lobby of the museum, acted as the centerpiece of an immersive installation, greeting visitors to the site.